2022 Board of Directors Letter

 To better align our organizational strategy with current global realities, the National Board refocused on the fundamentals of running EcoWomen.
 We’ve tackled a few much-needed internal projects to better support our members and help the organization run more smoothly.

-Meanwhile, our chapters continued to supporting members in the following regions:
+Meanwhile, our chapters continued to support members in the following regions:

 Washington, DC – continued hosting virtual monthly EcoHours and held several virtual events (online workshops, yoga, and game nights!).
 Towards the end of the year, they held their first in-person events since the beginning of the pandemic.

 As the year transitioned, so did our national leadership.
-Alexis Peterson has continued her role as National Board President.
-Vice President KC Brown has transitioned to become Co-President alongside Alexis.
+Co-presidents, Alexis Peterson KC Brown, wrapped up their tenure at EcoWomen and we now have two new Co-Presidents: Jenn Weinstein and Ellen Wang.
 We have also grown and added some new members to our national board – check them out on our leadership page!

 EcoWomen is completely volunteer-run, and we are always on the lookout for smart, driven women to get engaged at the national or chapter level.
-Check out opportunities at our chapters in Colorado, New York City, Seattle, and Washington, DC, for more ways to get involved.
-Based somewhere else (even abroad!) and want to lend your expertise (or gain new skills) on a national board of directors?
+Check out our chapters in Colorado, New York City, and Washington, DC, for more ways to get involved.
+If you want to lend your expertise (or gain new skills) on a national board of directors, you can do it even if you're based somewhere else (even abroad)!
 We have an abundance of opportunities available, including in communications, fundraising, and administration.
-Our team aspires to create a thoughtful, inclusive, and supportive environment, so please check out our website or contact us at email@example.com to learn more.
+Our team aspires to create a thoughtful, inclusive, and supportive environment, so please check out our website or contact us at firstname.lastname@example.org to learn more.
 And of course, you can pick up some EcoWomen swag or make a donation to support our work!